murillo-group/sarkas/docs/contributing/dev_example.rst

 The output of the ``git push`` command will be different depending on your changes.

-Finally, you need to make a Pull Request (PR) for your changes to be included in the SARKAS main repository.
+Finally, you need to make a Pull Request (PR) do the ``dev`` branch for your changes to be included in the SARKAS main repository.
 You can do this by following the instructions on this `link <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request>`_.